Galletas De Nuez (Mexican Wedding Cookies) are crunchy little cookies that melt in your mouth. The recipe is quick, simple and great for any occasion!

 Making cookie dough in a food processor.

-• Shape dough into ½” thick balls (I use a small cookie dough scoop for sizing purposes) and place on a tray/plate that you can fit in the fridge.
+1. Shape dough into ½” thick balls (I use a small cookie scoop for sizing purposes) and place on a tray/plate that you can fit in the fridge.
 Chill cookies for 30 minutes.

-• Cool cookies for 5 minutes, and then place in bowl of confectioners’ sugar; toss to coat evenly in sugar.
+2. Cool cookies on a cooling rack for 5 minutes, and then place in bowl of confectioners’ sugar; toss to coat evenly in sugar.

 Chef’s Tips and Notes